 3. They are great for backlink building

-Both 10x and resource pillar pages are great backlink targets.
-Because of the immense value they provide, they’re highly shareable and are great to link to for anyone who wants to offer their readers more information about the topic your pillar page addresses.
+Pillar pages are great backlink targets.
+Because of the immense value they provide, they’re highly shareable and great to link to for anyone who wants to offer their readers more information about the topic your pillar page addresses.

 4. They improve the user experience